Project-PixelStar/official_devices/changelogs/cupidr.md

 - BB improves after 1-2 cycles

 # Febuary Update :
+- Update to v1.2
 - A14 Initial Official Update With Febuary Patch
 - Dolby And Oplus camera in built
+- Switch to gki 1.0 kernel based on Los
 - Many More Changes